Azure/gpt-rag-agentic/README.md

 - **nl2sql_dual**: The `nl2sql_dual` strategy introduces a dual-agent system where a second agent reviews and refines the generated SQL queries and responses.
 This additional layer of validation ensures higher accuracy and clarity in the translated queries, reducing the likelihood of errors and enhancing the reliability of the responses.

-### Adding Custom Strategies
+### How to Add and Configure you Own Agent Strategies

-If the available strategies do not fully meet your specific requirements, you can extend the orchestrator by implementing custom strategies.
-This flexibility allows you to tailor the orchestrator's behavior to unique use cases and operational demands.
+If the available strategies don’t fully meet your requirements, you can extend the orchestrator by implementing custom strategies.
+This flexibility lets you adapt the orchestrator’s behavior to unique use cases and operational demands.

+Define custom agent strategies by specifying distinctive agent behaviors.
+To create a custom strategy:

+1. **Subclass** `BaseAgentStrategy` and implement the `create_agents` method.
+2. **Register** the strategy in `AgentStrategyFactory` for environment variable selection.

 **Steps to Add a Custom Strategy:**

 1. **Create the Strategy Class:**
-   Implement a new strategy by creating a class that inherits from the base strategy class and defines the necessary logic.
+   Define a new strategy by inheriting from the base strategy class and specifying the required logic.

    ```python
    from .strategies.base_strategy import BaseAgentStrategy